anweiss/cddl/README.md

 ## Non-goals

-- Validate CBOR data structures (might eventually support this given it's one of the primary goals for CDDL, but not focused on this at the moment)
 - Performance (if this library gains enough traction, it may be prudent to explore using a parser-combinator framework like [nom](https://github.com/Geal/nom))
 - Support CBOR diagnostic notation
 - I-JSON compatibility